Telegraph Fire: Containment

-Impact
+Effects

-Closures and Evacuations
+Closures and evacuations

-The Telegraph Fire has led to a number of closures and evacuations.
+The Telegraph Fire led to a number of closures and evacuations.

 On June 6, 2021, residents in Top-of-the-World and the Oaks Mobile Home and RV Park were ordered to evacuate.
 Later that same day, all Miami residents west of the Miami town limits were ordered to evacuate.
 On June 14, 2021, residents of El Capitan, Arizona were ordered to evacuate.

 State Route 77 is closed in both directions between the State Route 177 junction in Winkelman and US 70.
 State Route 177 is closed between US 60 in Superior and State Route 77 in Winkelman.

 Damage

 As of June 19, 2021, 51 structures have been destroyed by the fire, including 22 buildings in El Capitan.